AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Method

 \textbf{Input/Output Normalization.} We normalize all network inputs, i.e., all node and edge features, to have zero mean and unit variance.
 The labels are normalized similarly, and the inverse normalization is applied to map predictions back to the original scale.
 Since the data distribution evolves as new meshes are added to the replay buffer, we maintain running statistics for each input and target feature.

 \textbf{Residual Prediction.} We improve training stability by predicting the residual between the target sizing field $y_j=f_e(M_i^*)$ and the current discrete sizing field $b_j=f(v_j)$.
-Given the element neighborhood $\mathcal{N}(v_j)$ of vertex $v_j$ and element-based sizing fields $f_e(M_i)$, we compute the current discrete sizing field at $v_j$ as the convex combination
+Given the element neighborhood $\mathcal{N}(v_j)$ of vertex $v_j$ and element-based sizing fields $f_e(M_i)$, we compute the current discrete sizing field $b_j$ at $v_j$ from the current mesh as the convex combination